D2ICE-Automotive-Research/DTPQA/dtp_synth/README.md

 Repeat step 5 for other scripts to generate different types of DTP-Synth data.

-**Important:** If the simulator crashes simply restart the container and follow steps 3-5 above.
+**Note:** If the simulator crashes, simply restart the container and repeat steps 3–5.
 ```

 **Important:** The Docker image includes only the base CARLA maps (Town01-05, Town10HD).
 To use additional maps (Town06, Town07, Town11, Town12, Town13, Town15), you must manually import them into the container.